kou/github-webhooks/README.md

-# How to run `remove-webhook.rb`
+# Usage of scripts

+## Preparation

-First, create a new access token with required scopes.
+At first, create a new access token with required scopes.

  1. Go to https://github.com/settings/tokens
  2. Click the button "Generate new token".